silvaac/token_style/_proc/_docs/coinbase.md

 Defaults to “csv” interval (int): Time interval in seconds between price points.
 Defaults to 3600 (1 hour) all_tokens (bool): If True, includes any additional tokens found in the folder path.
-Defaults to True
+Defaults to True refresh_24h (bool): If True, replaces at least 24 hours.
+Defaults to False

 The function: - Creates the folder_path if it doesn’t exist - Date/Time
 is UTC - For each token, checks if data file exists: - If exists: Loads